Getting started with the SwiftUI NavigationSplitView

 }

-If we run the app again, the sidebar will now render the links as buttons, with a selection being applied to the currently selected screen:
+If we run the app again, the sidebar will now render the links as buttons, with the selection being applied to the currently selected screen:

 A screenshot of an iPad with working sidebar links

-The navigation split view takes its colors from the .accent color by default, but you can override this by specifying a custom .accentColor:
+The navigation split view takes its colors from the .accent color, but you can override this by specifying a custom .accentColor:

 struct ContentView: View {